mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 Group functions group together rows and then apply the grouping functions to each group.
 The result is one row per group.

-With window functions, a set of underlying rows is defined and the window function operates on each row.
+With window functions, a set of underlying rows is defined, and the window function operates on each row.

 <a name="grouping_sets"></a>